theintern/intern/docs/configuration.md

 syntax and provide the same capabilities.
-Assuming Intern is being run with the default [Node runner](running.md#node) or [browser runner](running.md#browser) and without a `config` argument, Intern will attempt to load configuration informatioon from an `intern.json` file in the project root.
+Assuming Intern is being run with the default [Node runner](running.md#node) or [browser runner](running.md#browser) and without a `config` argument, Intern will attempt to load configuration information from an `intern.json` file in the project root.

 Wherever config property values come from, the executor will validate and normalize them into a canonical format ("resolve" them) when the testing process